Gallbladder cancer is not among the 20 most common causes of cancer death in the UK, accounting for less than 1% of all cancer deaths (2018).[1-3]

 In females in the UK, gallbladder cancer is not among the 20 most common causes of cancer death (less than 1% of all female cancer deaths).
-In males in the UK it is not among the 20 most common causes of cancer death (less than 1% of all male cancer deaths).
+In males in the UK, it is the 20th most common cause of cancer death (less than 1% of all male cancer deaths).

 Gallbladder cancer mortality rates (European age-standardised

 Gallbladder Cancer (C23), Number of Deaths, Crude and European Age-Standardised (AS) Mortality Rates per 100,000 Population, UK, 2018